-The Tournament Organizer (TO) of a salon is responsible for all salon logistics including:
+The Tournament Organizer (TO) of a tournament is responsible for all tournament logistics including:

-- -Securing sanctioning from PBE where needed. - -Providing a site for the salon that meets expected needs. - -Promoting the salon in advance of the salon date. - -Staffing the salon with appropriate Tournament Officials. - -Providing all materials necessary to operate the salon. - -Providing for and distributing all prizes, both those provided by PBE for the specific salon and additional prize support as warranted by the size of the salon. - -Reporting the salon results to PBE in a timely fashion following the completion of the salon. - -Assisting in all other duties of the salon so that the salon runs smoothly and efficiently. - -Being the final arbitrator of any disputes and being accountable to PBE for any decisions that occur at the salon. - -Collecting and submitting the 1st and 2nd place deck lists for any Official salon. - -Verifying that the salon meets all national, federal, state, and/or local laws. - -The TO will never be the final arbitrator of any dispute concerning the mechanical rules of the game, this duty falls under the Head Judge role.
-In extremely rare circumstances the TO can overrule the Head Judge concerning anything not specifically related to the mechanical rules of the game but must have sufficient reason.
-This action is only taken in response to specific misconduct on the part of a TO, requiring their replacement mid-salon.
-Misconduct of a TO can best be defined as any action that would make them no longer eligible to act in that role.
-This action is subject to full review on the part of PBE. - -At Organized Play Season and Social salons, as well as salons specifically designated by PBE as lower priority, the TO may perform all duties normally delegated to the event staff.
-It is Recommended that at lower turnout salons, the TO should include additional support to provide for a better salon experience, but it is not required. - -In circumstances requiring cross language translation, the TO will make every possible effort to ensure adequate resources are available.
-For international salons (i.e., World Championships), the default language should be posted prior to the salon date. - -Ensuring the correct generation of pairings and all other salon records throughout the salon.

-They are expected to know, utilize, and answer questions regarding the electronic software.

-- -Generating pairings and providing postings of said pairings. - -Accurately entering the results of each round in a timely fashion. - -Keeping track of the time remaining in the round and communicating this number to Head Judge as required. - -Accurately filling out the entire salon in the electronic software and saving a physical or electronic report should PBE need to address any disputes at a later date.

--The TO has the final authority in determining corrective action for scorekeeping errors.
-This should be made in consultation with the Head Judge.
+- Securing sanctioning from PBE where needed. - > Providing a site for the tournament that meets expected needs. - Promoting the tournament in advance of the tournament date. - > Staffing the tournament with appropriate tournament officials. - > Providing all materials necessary to operate the tournament. - Providing for and distributing all prizes, both those provided by PBE for the specific event and additional prize support as warranted by the size of the event.

+- Reporting the tournament results to PBE in a timely fashion following the completion of the event. - Assisting in all other duties of the event so that the event runs smoothly and efficiently. - Being the final arbitrator of any disputes and being accountable to PBE for any decisions that occur at the event. - > Collecting and submitting the 1st and 2nd place deck lists for any Official Event. - > Verifying that the event meets all national, federal, state, and/or local laws. - The TO will never be the final arbitrator of any dispute concerning the mechanical rules of the game, this duty falls under the Head Judge role.
+In extremely rare circumstances the TO can overrule the Head Judge concerning anything not specifically related to the mechanical rules of the game, but must have sufficient reason.
+This action is only taken in response to specific misconduct on the part of a TO, requiring his/her replacement mid-event.
+Misconduct of a TO can best be defined as any action that would make him/her no longer eligible to act in that role.
+This action is subject to full review on the part of PBE. - At Local Events and events specifically designated by PBE as lower priority, the TO may perform any and all duties normally delegated to the event staff.
+It is recommended that at lower turnout events, the TO should include additional support to provide for a better event experience, but it is not required. - In circumstances requiring cross language translation, the TO will make every possible effort to ensure adequate resources are available.
+For International Events (i.e. World Championships), the default language should be posted prior to the event date. - Ensuring the correct generation of pairings and all other tournament records throughout the tournament.
+S/he is expected to know, utilize, and answer questions regarding the electronic software. - > Generating pairings, and providing postings of said pairings. - > Accurately entering the results of each round in a timely fashion. - Keeping track of the time remaining in the round and communicating this number to Head Judge as required. - Accurately filling out the entire event in the electronic software, and saving a physical or electronic report should the PBE Major Events Manager need to address any disputes at a later date. - The TO has the final authority in determining corrective action for score-keeping errors; this should be made in consultation with the Head Judge.